dlmiles/SpinalDoc-RTD/source/SpinalHDL/Developers area/types.rst

 You can also use them in expressions to do three things at once :

 * Define a wire
-* Maintain the result of an equality operation with the constant value and another signal
+* Maintain the result of an equality operation in logic implementation with the constant value and another signal
 * Setup inferred type: Bool due to use of === equality operator having a result of type Bool